feathersjs-ecosystem/feathers-mailgun/README.md

 > A [Mailgun](https://www.mailgun.com) Service for [FeatherJS](https://github.com/feathersjs).

 ## TODO
+- [ ] Better example
-- [ ] Show how to not expose externally, maybe even by default for security reasons
+- [ ] Lock down so mailer service is not exposed externally, maybe even by default for security reasons

 ## Installation